 COUNTY PREMIUMS.
 West Virginia Code § 7-4-6 provides for the payment of monthly premiums on a sliding scale by the fifty-five counties.
 The monthly premium for the largest counties was set at \$400.00 per month, while the smallest counties pay only \$50.00 per month.
 All premiums received are deposited in the "West Virginia Prosecuting Attorneys Institute Fund."

 Premiums collected are used for personnel costs, expenses, supplies, rent and other costs associated with continuation of the West Virginia Prosecuting Attorneys Institute.
-The total amount of funds collected for fiscal year 2019 was: \$229,500.00
+The total amount of funds due, per the code, for FY 2020 was: \$231,300.00

 GRANTS.
-A major source of funding for the Institute is from grants.
+Another source of funding for the Institute is from grants.
 The Institute was approved to receive the following grant amounts although we were unable to use some of the awarded amounts below: